deadratfink/jy-transform/README.md

 ### CLI Options

-The `--help` options prints an overview about all available CLI properties:
+The `--help` option prints an overview about all available CLI properties:

 ```
 $ jyt --help